 2. Riders receive the same exact info they would in studio, including total exertion, average speed, and average power—oh, and killer playlists

 In case you haven’t visited one of the amphitheater-esque studios IRL, there’s a major motivational component provided by the TorqBoard, a screen that displays your bike number along with real time data on your energy expenditure and pace.
-In each rides, participants get a total power score, which is measured from average speed and strength output (AKA “Torq”).
+In each ride, participants get a total power score, which is measured from average speed and strength output (AKA “Torq”).
 You can compare your effort to fellow riders or simply race against your own personal best.

 In the case of Fly Anywhere, you see all of that data on your screen.
 (Either way, you can always opt out if you prefer to not know or share your stats.)
 But if you’re competitive like me, it’s fun and motivating to keep yourself up on that TorqBoard—whether in class or at home riding solo—so you can check out the in-class race countdowns, plus see how you stack up against the rest of the pack.
 Oh, and enjoy the same DJ-curated playlists you’d hear in studio.